Military Hazing: DOD Should Address Data Reporting Deficiencies, Training Limitations, and Personnel Shortfalls

 DOD concurred with this recommendation.
 In January 2022 the Navy updated its MEO complaint intake form to include an option for hazing.
 This action should better position the Navy to track and report its formal hazing complaints.

 DOD concurred with this recommendation.
-As of October 2023, DOD officials stated that the Army is building a reporting method that standardizes data collection and tracking and improves reporting accuracy.
+As of October 2024, DOD officials stated that the Army is building a reporting method that standardizes data collection and tracking and improves reporting accuracy.
 DOD officials said Information on incidents will be collected more effectively and efficiently due to this mechanism.
 At present, the Army tracks compliance of commanding officers in conducting organizational climate assessments for purposes of preventing and responding to alleged incidents on templates provided by the Equal Opportunity professionals.
-DOD officials told us they intend to integrate the Military Equal Opportunity (MEO) database with the Sexual Harassment Assault Response Prevention (SHARP) Integrated Case Reporting System (ICRS).
-Funding for this integration was expected to be provided in FY 24 and DOD officials said they are planning to fully implement this recommendation by October 1, 2024.
+The Military Equal Opportunity (MEO) Data Management System is expected to be completed by September 2025.

 DOD concurred with this recommendation.
 In April 2022 the Air Force issued guidance that requires the collection of hazing complaint information in accordance with DOD data reporting requirements.
 By taking this action the Air Force is better positioned to identify and track incidents of hazing within its force and provide this information to ODEI to better enable it to oversee implementation of DOD's programs.